+\Joh{Referee: "Notation is unclear.
+What are sums over?
+How are the $M_G^E$ related to $M_G$?"
+I think currently these points are indeed a bit implicit.} The first equality is written with the understanding that $e^*[S]$ is supported on $\mathsf{E}_S(S)$. \Joh{Referee: "I do not understand the "with the understanding"-comment".
+I think we need this since some of the relations we use above only hold on the preimage of $S$ under $e$.
+But see also my comments above.}

 To study $M^E_G$, we take a geometric approach.
 If $M^E$ is just $E_0^d$, then \eqref{kss9} is already of the claimed form by our analysis in the base case.
 Otherwise, $M^E$ has at least one factor $E_\Lambda$.
-Since $\{E_\Lambda\}_\Lambda$ is a set of simple normal crossings divisors on $\mathsf{E}_S(S)$, we can write $M^E$ (if nonzero) as
+Since $\{E_\Lambda\}_\Lambda$ is a set of simple normal crossings divisors on $\mathsf{E}_S(S)$, we claim that we can write $M^E$ (if nonzero) as

-where $\Lambda_1,\ldots,\Lambda_t$ are distinct divisors with a nonempty transverse intersection
+where $E_{\Lambda_1},\ldots,E_{\Lambda_t}$ are distinct divisors with a nonempty transverse intersection

 Moreover, we can assume {\em every} divisor of the monomial $\widetilde{M}^E$ contains $I_{U_p}$.
-When the monodromy invariant $M^E_G$ is considered, we obtain a nonsingular subvariety of $\mathsf{E}_S(S)$ of codimension $t$,
+Indeed, we construct inductively for $i=1,2, \ldots$ a representation